AngelTech90/Legal_tracking_p2p-app-web/readme.md

 Got earnings in a percentage, this percentage will be calculated multiplying (capital-commision) with Selling price (precio de salida) and then dividing it with buying price (precio de salida) ((capital-comiission)*sellingprice)/buyingprice) this is our USD earnings per cycle, and for calculate earnings in percentage we got (((earningpercycle.100)/capital)-100)/100

+Got mininal "tasa" for don't lose money that it (sellingprice-sellingprice*comission)-(sellingprice*comission)

 Got earnings in USD per cycle (capital-(((capital-comssion)*sellingprice)/buyingprice))

 Got total earnings per day in USD (earningspercycle*totaldayscycle)